daattali/beautiful-jekyll/_posts/2016-10-28-2016-10-28-computer-vision-groups.md

 ---
 ## Computer Vision Groups

-This post contains all the Computer Vision groups from various Universities.
+This is a list of most well known Computer Vision groups from various Universities across the World.

 ### North America